 History of Online Marketing.
 Hey, everybody here is a little bit about the new revolution.
 The American economy is changing once more.
 Beginning when humans learn to hunt, farm, and manufacture, comes a new evolution.
 We are in the mist of the digital revolution.

 Updated May.
 2018.
 Affiliate Disclaimer: I get commissions for purchases made through links in this post.

 How did we adapt?
-From the stone age to the agriculture age to the Industrial age.
-Now we are in the beginning of a revolution that we have tagged as the digital age. which gave birth to the Internet which gives birth to us writing the History of Online Marketing.
+From the stone age to the agriculture age to the Industrial Age.
+Now we are at the beginning of a revolution that we have tagged as the digital age. which gave birth to the Internet which gives birth to us writing the History of Online Marketing.